COVID-19 & Our City

 Applications that include plans up to 11” x 17” or smaller may be submitted electronically to email@example.com, by mail, or at City Hall.
 Applications submitted electronically will receive approval electronically and applicant will be responsible for printing 4 copies to submit to St. Louis County.

-Applications that include plans that are larger than 11” x 17” will need to be submitted and returned by mail or in-person by appointment.
+Applications that include plans that are larger than 11” x 17” will need to be submitted and returned by mail or in-person.
 All plans returned by mail will need to include a pre-paid self-addressed envelope.

 Commercial Occupancy inspections will be consistent with St. Louis County’s current policies and/or any changes implemented and should be scheduled thru St. Louis County after receiving zoning approval from the City.